Uncover the Truth Behind Meth Detox Timelines

 Possible Complications of Meth Detox

 People who relapse on meth after overcoming dependence are usually at high risk for an overdose since their bodies are no longer tolerant of meth.
-A person who uses the same doses of meth they used prior to getting a meth detox can overdose instantly, and go on to experience organ failure, coma, or death.
-But many meth detox centers offer relapse prevention training that teaches patients how to avoid and manage triggers so they can stay sober long-term following detox.
+A person who uses the same doses of meth they used prior to getting a meth detox can overdose instantly and go on to experience organ failure, coma, or death.
+Meth detox centers can offer relapse prevention training that teaches patients how to avoid and manage triggers so they can stay sober long-term following detox.

 Available Meth Detox Treatments

 The fastest way to detox meth is to undergo professional detox treatment at a meth detox center.
-Professional treatment is safe, thorough, and treats meth addiction as a whole both physically and psychologically so you face better odds of staying sober after treatment.
+Professional treatment is safe, thorough, and treats meth addiction as a whole both physically and psychologically.
+This gives you better odds of staying sober after treatment.
 Attempting to detox from meth on your own or with at-home detox kits can prolong your recovery since you face a higher risk for health complications, relapse, and overdose.

 Meth Aftercare Treatment Options